kabelnica/process-and-policy-optimization-with-deap/README-en.md

 The Proxmox VE hypervisor must be manually installed on dedicated infrastructure.
 It is recommended to deploy it on a physical machine, but a virtual machine can also be used if the CPU supports *nested virtualization*.
 During installation, it is recommended to follow the [Proxmox documentation](https://www.proxmox.com/en/products/proxmox-virtual-environment/get-started)

+The optimization model expects the following LXC templates to be available on Proxmox VE:
+- local:vztmpl/ubuntu-24.04-standard_24.04-2_amd64.tar.zst
+- local:vztmpl/debian-12-standard_12.7-1_amd64.tar.zst
+- local:vztmpl/ubuntu-25.04-standard_25.04-1.1_amd64.tar.zst
+- alpine-3.21-default_20241217_amd64.tar.xz

+These templates can be downloaded using the `pveam download` command.

 ## Vagrant Infrastructure Setup
 From the root directory of the repository, the infrastructure can be deployed using the command `vagrant up`.
 After successful execution, Jenkins and Terraform servers should appear in VirtualBox.
 The virtual machines can be accessed using `vagrant ssh jenkins` and `vagrant ssh terraform`.